lucav22/Game-Popularity-Prediction-Model/README.md

-Ah, I understand now - you want me to write it in proper Markdown syntax.
-Here's the complete README with proper Markdown formatting:

 # Game Popularity Predictor

 A sophisticated machine learning framework for analyzing and predicting video game success through comprehensive player engagement analysis.
 This project combines statistical analysis, machine learning, and data visualization to understand what makes games successful in the long term.